-Take the Time to Be Upset
+Take Time to Be Upset

 Ask for Help

-Don’t Blow This Roadblock out of Proportion
+Don’t Blow the Roadblock out of Proportion

 Yes, failing the bar exam is a big deal.
 No, it’s not the end of the world.
-And, the good news is that once you pass, no one cares about the details after you pass.
+And the good news is that no one cares about the details after you pass.